JACK RUSSELL MUSIC – GENERAL FAQs

 Q: Will you pitch my music?

 A: Jack Russell Music is primarily an administrator and we do not offer plugging services, however if you partner with us, we will be happy to help advise on promotion where we can and refer you to the right people to assist with this area of your business.
-We will also share briefs with you for synch that we receive via our sub-publishers and partners.
-Our synch partners include Café Concerto, Cuesongs and ThinkSync Music.
+We will also share briefs with you for sync that we receive via our sub-publishers and partners.
+Our sync partners include Café Concerto, Cuesongs and ThinkSync Music.

 Q: What is the standard term of your admin agreement?

 A: Our agreement term is a standard 3 years because this is usually the minimum contract period for any royalties to start to accrue and filter through from the performing rights organisations.
-A shorter term would not allow us to both mutually benefit from the receipts of overseas revenues which can take up to 18 months to start appearing post registration.
+A shorter term would not allow us to both mutually benefit from the receipts of overseas revenues which can take up to 18 months to start appearing post-registration.

 Q: How are royalties split with you on a song registration?

 A: The standard splits for registration are the publisher collects 100% of Mechanicals and 50% of the Performance revenues – the Publisher Share.
 You collect 50% of Performance directly via your writer membership and we account the Publisher’s Share to you minus our commission (20%).
 If you are not a member of a performing rights organisation such as PRS for Music, ASCAP or BMI, we recommend you join as soon as possible – we can assist you with this process as required.

 Q: In my JRM agreement, it says you are taking a 40% commission rate on Performance.
 This seems high – please explain.

 A: On all types of income excluding Performance monies, you are paid 80% and we retain 20% for our services.
 For Performance income, you are paid 50% directly via your performing rights society (‘Writer’s Share).
 For the remaining 50% Publisher share, we account 60% to you and retain 40%.
 This works out as follows: